getian107/PRScs/README.md

  - PARAM_B (optional): Parameter b in the gamma-gamma prior.
 Default is 0.5.

  - PARAM_PHI (optional): Global shrinkage parameter phi.
 If phi is not specified, it will be learnt from the data using a fully Bayesian approach.
-This usually works well for polygenic traits with large GWAS sample sizes.
+This usually works well for polygenic traits with large GWAS sample sizes (hundreds of thousands of subjects).
 For GWAS with limited sample sizes (including most of the current disease GWAS), fixing phi to 1e-4 or 1e-2, or doing a small-scale grid search (e.g., phi=1e-6, 1e-4, 1e-2, 1) to find the optimal phi value often improves perdictive performance.

  - MCMC_ITERATIONS (optional): Total number of MCMC iterations.
 Default is 1,000.